Package smile.timeseries

 Intuitively, a stationary time series is one whose properties do not depend on the time at which the series is observed.
 Thus, time series with trends, or with seasonality, are not stationary — the trend and seasonality will affect the value of the time series at different times.
 On the other hand, a white noise series is stationary — it does not matter when you observe it, it should look much the same at any point in time.
 Note that a time series with cyclic behaviour (but with no trend or seasonality) is stationary.

 Differencing is a widely used data transform for making time series stationary.
 Differencing can help stabilize the mean of the time series by removing changes in the level of a time series, and so eliminating (or reducing) trend and seasonality.
-In addition, transformations such as logarithms can help to stabilise the variance of a time series.
+In addition, transformations such as logarithms can help to stabilize the variance of a time series.

 • Class